-The El Roble property, located in the Natividad mining district consists of two claims, El Roble and El Roble 2, which cover 21,072 hectares, and were staked by the Company.
+The El Roble property, located in the Natividad mining district consists of two claims staked by the Company, El Roble and El Roble 2, which were recently reduced to 9,666 hectares.
 The property covers the northern extension of Natividad veins and other historic bonanza producers such as El Banco mine.
 Relevant exploration features include a 15 km strike length of a large magnetic high representing an intrusive body at depth believed to be associated with high-grade gold mineralization in veins.
 Work to date includes regional geology, airborne magnetics and reconnaissance sampling of selected areas.